drakesvoboda/4710/README.md

 From eclipse, file > import > General > Existing Proects into Workspace

-Select "Browser..." and Naivagte to parent folder of repository
+Select "Browser..." and navigate to parent folder of repository